IvanUkhov/blog/_drafts/2019-12-31-net-promoter.md

 observations.
 In other words, with this architecture, segments with fewer observations are able to draw strength from those with more observations.

-We are not done yet.
 How about $$\phi$$?
 This triplet is a characteristic of the product irrespective of the segment.
-Its individual components can be used in order to encode one’s prior knowledge about the net promoter score.
+Its individual components can be utilized in order to encode one’s prior knowledge about the net promoter score.
+Specifically, $$\phi_d$$,
-Specifically, $$\phi_d$$, $$\phi_n$$, and $$\phi_p$$ could be set to imaginary observations of detractors, neutrals, and promoters, respectively, reflecting one’s beliefs prior to the survey.
-The higher these imaginary counts are, the more certain one claims to be about the actual score.
-One could certainly set these hyperparameters to fixed values; however, a more comprehensive solution is to infer them from the data as well, giving the model more flexibility and making it hierarchical.
-In addition, by inspecting the inferred $$\phi$$, one could gain insights about the product.
+$$\phi_n$$, and $$\phi_p$$ could be set to imaginary observations of detractors, neutrals, and promoters, respectively, reflecting one’s beliefs prior to conducting the survey.
+The higher these imaginary counts are, the more certain one claims to be about the true score.
+One could certainly set these hyperparameters to fixed values; however, a more comprehensive solution is to infer them from the data as well, giving the model more flexibility by making it hierarchical.
+In addition, an inspection of $$\phi$$ afterward can provide insights into the overall satisfaction with the product.

 We now need to specify a prior, or rather a hyperprior, for $$\phi$$.
-We proceed under the assumption that we have little knowledge about the score.
-Even if there were surveys in the past, it is still a valid choice, especially when the product rapidly evolves, rendering prior surveys marginally relevant.
+We proceed under the assumption that we have little knowledge about the true score.
+Even if there were surveys in the past, it is still a valid choice, especially when the product evolves rapidly, rendering prior surveys marginally relevant.

-It is more convenient to think in terms of expected values and variances instead of imaginary counts, which is what $$\phi$$ represents.
-Let us then find a suitable parameterization of the Dirichlet distribution.
+Now, it is more convenient to think in terms of expected values and variances instead of imaginary counts, which is what $$\phi$$ represents.
+Let us find an alternative parameterization of the Dirichlet distribution.
 The expected value of this distribution is as follows:

 $$
 \mu = (\mu_d, \mu_n, \mu_p) = \frac{\phi}{\phi_d + \phi_n + \phi_p} \in \langle 0, 1 \rangle^3.